call us today

 Florida Statute § 316.192 – Visit the Florida Legislature's website to read the statutory language surrounding reckless driving under state law.
 See the offenses that are considered reckless driving, their adjoining penalties and exceptions.

 Have you been arrested in the North Central Florida area for a DUI?
 You may be eligible to have your charge reduced to a wet reckless.
 Do not let these penalties overwhelm you.
 Fight back with an experienced criminal defense attorney from Galigani Law Firm.

 The attorneys at Galigani Law Firm have decades of practice in Florida wet reckless laws.
-Put your rights first and have an attorney on your side who has been Board Certified in Criminal Law by the Florida Bar's Certification Board.
 We understand our client's situations and that every story has two sides.
 Let us be your partner in this legal process.
 Our attorneys practice criminal law throughout the Eighth Judicial Circuit area and adjoining counties including Lake City in Columbia County, Bronson in Levy County, Gainesville in Alachua County, Ocala in Marion County, Lake Butler in Union County, Macclenny in Baker County, Trenton in Gilchrist County, and Starke in Bradford County.

 Do not give up hope and have some peace of mind.
 Call (352) 375-0812 or schedule an online appointment for a free consultation today.

 This article was last updated by Jordan Anderson, on June 27th, 2018.